Shima, Mie Prefecture, Japan

 Editorial Summary

-Located in Shima, Mie Prefecture, Japan, Amanemu is a highly regarded boutique retreat rated 7.9/10 by our analysts.
+Scoring 8.2/10 on our proprietary rating, Amanemu is an boutique retreat in Shima, Mie Prefecture that consistently outperforms across multiple categories.
 Top marks went to Spa & Relaxation (9.5), Sleep & Recovery (9.5), and Amenities & Facilities (9.5).
 At 5.0/10, Pricing & Value lags behind the retreat's otherwise strong profile.
 Priced from $1000/night, this ultra-luxury property accommodates up to 48 guests.

 Amanemu is what happens when a luxury brand actually understands thermal wellness instead of just slapping the word "spa" on a hotel.
 Every suite has a private onsen fed by natural mineral springs.
 You soak alone, overlooking Ago Bay, in silence broken only by forest.
 The 9.5 scores on spa and sleep aren't marketing—they're what the data shows when guests consistently report sleeping better than they do at home.
 The kaiseki kitchen sources from Ama pearl divers, the cultural programming includes actual Ise Grand Shrine access, and the Aman personal host model means someone is paying attention to what you actually need, not what the brochure says you need.